9joker1/react-mini-dnd-cxh-new/README.md

 2. "indexdrag": It must be different the values of "indexdrag" of the same "level" layer , such as "key". type indexdrag = number | string

 ### `warning`

 1. It's can be moved the "DropCard" of the same level.
 2. parent of "DropCard"  must be "DropCard" or "DragContainer".
 3. If 'space' is false or  default value, there must be no gap between  "DropCard" of the same level, otherwise shake will occur,You can use children's margin or padding  to create voids.
-4. if these "DropCards" is children of  "DropCard" or "DragContainer",  these DropCards  must be a row or a column , otherwise shake will occur.
+4. DragContainer set up padding , otherwise it's an error when drag to Browser toolbar .
-5. DragContainer set up padding , otherwise it's an error when drag to Browser toolbar .
+5. if these "DropCards" is children of  "DropCard" or "DragContainer",  these DropCards  must be a row or a column , otherwise shake will occur